kas/flitter/server/README.md

 `npm start`

-## To fill the database with accounts and tweets
+## To fill the database with accounts, tweets, and hashtags
 1. Visit http://localhost:8000/create
 2. Visit http://localhost:8000/insert